 a.
 Certificates are valid for a period of 5 years from the date of issue.
+Validity could be extended by means of Assurance Continuity.

-4 Until SCCS is accepted as a CCRA authorising member, the certificate will not bear the CC/CCRA logos.
+&lt;sup>4 Until SCCS is accepted as a CCRA authorising member, the certificate will not bear the CC/CCRA logos.